renovatebot/renovate/lib/modules/platform/bitbucket-server/index.md

 ## Authentication

-Create a [Personal Access Token](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) for your bot account.
+First, create a [HTTP access token](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) for the bot account.
+Let Renovate use your HTTP access token by doing _one_ of the following:

-Configure it as `password` in your `config.js` file, or in environment variable `RENOVATE_PASSWORD`, or via CLI `--password=`.
+- Set your HTTP access token as a `password` in your `config.js` file
-Also configure the `username` for your bot account, if you decided not to name it `@renovate-bot`.
+- Set your HTTP access token as an environment variable `RENOVATE_PASSWORD`
+- Set your HTTP access token when you run Renovate in the CLI with `--password=`

-Don't forget to configure `platform=bitbucket-server` somewhere in config.
+Remember to set `platform=bitbucket-server` somewhere in your Renovate config file.

+If you're not using `@renovate-bot` as username then set your custom `username` for the bot account.

 If you use MySQL or MariaDB you must set `unicodeEmoji` to `false` in the bot config (`RENOVATE_CONFIG_FILE`) to prevent issues with emojis.